SwingbyProtocol/skybridge-contract/README.md

 - web3 - v1.2.9

 ## Test
-You have to start testrpc with `8545` port before doing test
+You have to start testrpc with 100 accounts and binding port `8545` before doing test
 ```
 $ npm run test
 or